japila-books/spark-sql-internals/docs/hive/HiveClientImpl.md

 toHiveTable(table: CatalogTable, userName: Option[String] = None): HiveTable
 ----

-`toHiveTable` simply creates a new Hive `Table` and copies the properties from the input <<spark-sql-CatalogTable.adoc#, CatalogTable>>.
+`toHiveTable` simply creates a new Hive `Table` and copies the properties from the input <<spark-sql-CatalogTable.md#, CatalogTable>>.

 [NOTE]
 ====
 `toHiveTable` is used when:

-* `HiveUtils` is requested to link:HiveUtils.adoc#inferSchema[inferSchema]
+* `HiveUtils` is requested to HiveUtils.md#inferSchema[inferSchema]

 * `HiveClientImpl` is requested to <<createTable, createTable>>, <<alterTable, alterTable>>, <<renamePartitions, renamePartitions>>, <<alterPartitions, alterPartitions>>, <<getPartitionOption, getPartitionOption>>, <<getPartitions, getPartitions>> and <<getPartitionsByFilter, getPartitionsByFilter>>

 * `HiveTableScanExec` physical operator is requested for the <<hiveQlTable, hiveQlTable>>

-* link:InsertIntoHiveDirCommand.adoc[InsertIntoHiveDirCommand] and link:InsertIntoHiveTable.adoc[InsertIntoHiveTable] logical commands are executed
+* InsertIntoHiveDirCommand.md[InsertIntoHiveDirCommand] and InsertIntoHiveTable.md[InsertIntoHiveTable] logical commands are executed
 ====

 === [[getSparkSQLDataType]] `getSparkSQLDataType` Internal Utility